MEMS Facilitating Inclusive Research (FIRE) Program

 Applications for Summer 2024 will open on December 15, 2023.

-The program is designed to encourage research experiences for undergraduates from traditionally underrepresented U.S. demographic groups.
+The program is designed to encourage research experiences for undergraduates from demographic groups that are traditionally underrepresented in engineering fields.
 It is a paid 10-week summer program that includes an original research project in a research lab in the Department of Mechanical Engineering and Materials Science (MEMS) at Pitt.
-It also includes support on the technical and nontechnical aspects of becoming a researcher.
-It is open to rising junior/senior undergraduates of any ethnicity, race, sexual orientation, gender identity, age, ability, veteran status, socioeconomic status, and religion.
+In addition to the research project, participants will receive mentorship from graduate students and other students who are active in research and network with faculty.
+Additionally, we hold weekly workshops to improve skills in areas that will help students succeed in graduate school, such as: writing technical papers, giving technical presentations, dealing with implicit bias and imposter syndrome, and more.
+The program is open to rising junior/senior undergraduates of any ethnicity, race, sexual orientation, gender identity, age, ability, veteran status, socioeconomic status, and religion.
 However, participation is limited to US citizens and permanent residents.
-The program will run from May 15th to July 28th.

 Instead of students searching to find research opportunities, this program offers a list of research projects for a student to select their preferences.
-View the research project list below and select your top three choices when you submit your application.
+View the research project list below to see examples of projects offered to students last year.

 Questions?
 Email us at: email@example.com